murtaugh/go-piper/README.md

 	</body>
 ```

+### Try it out

+If you want to see how the sample Reveal.js presentation works with go-reveal?
+[Try it out](http://gordienoye.github.io/go-reveal/) and see how you can share presenting between multiple browsers.

 ### Collaborating is now easy

 go-reveal automatically makes your presentation multi-user.
 If you want to give another person access to your